 But all we had to go on were the seed weights (or volumes) used by commercial growers, so we went with it and modified as we tested.

 We also found that several wholesale microgreen websites estimate how many seeds are in a pound.
-Using averages of these estimates we now know how many seeds are planted on tray.
-Dividing this number by the area of the tray gives us how many seeds are ideally grown per square-inch of space on the tray.
+Using averages of these estimates, we now know how many seeds are planted on the tray.
+Dividing this number by the area of the tray gives us how many seeds are ideally grown per square inch of space on the tray.

-This allows us to calculate how many seeds (and thus weight of seeds) are ideal for the perfect seeding density regardless of the tray area.
+This allows us to calculate how many seeds (and thus the weight) are ideal for the perfect seeding density regardless of the tray area.

-You can read more about that method and also get a free chart listing the number of seeds per gram for a wide variety of microgreens.
+You can read more about that method and get a free chart listing the number of seeds per gram for various microgreens.

 Trial and Experimentation with Microgreen Seeds

-In the associated article, we explain more on why microgreen seeding density is essential.
-There are a couple of web-interface calculators to help you calculate how much seed you need for microgreen tray sizes that are not equivalent to the Home Microgreens Store tray.
+In the associated article, we explain more about why microgreen seeding density is essential.
+A couple of web-interface calculators help you calculate how much seed you need for microgreen tray sizes that are not equivalent to the Home Microgreens Store tray.

 These calculators might be obsolete with the creation of the calculator presented below and additional purchase options in the Home Microgreen Store.
-However, the content in the article is beneficial.
+However, the content of the article is beneficial.